-Messy and malodorous, tanning vats were typically located some distance from the casco.
+Messy and malodorous, tanning vats were typically located some distance from the casco (the community's center).
 Identified by CCC surveyors on the east side of Los Berros Canyon (NPS 1938), they were further recorded in the early 1960s (Deetz 1978:162; Douglas et al. 1936-1939:16; noted on map as "Feature Two").
 California State Parks stabilized them in their original condition, and they appear to have good integrity.